okawo80085/blender_data_gather/README.md

 save path for the data is set by blender output settings

+also data sequence length is dictated by blender's animation duration settings

 save data is a frame sequence synced with positional data from the tracker object

 frame sequence is saved as is, positional data is save using `lose.Loser` data handler